siberoloji/siberoloji.github.io/content/blog/2024-01-16-linux-command-initialization-in-background-parameter.md

 ---

 <!-- wp:paragraph -->
 <p>When you enter a command while working on the Linux command line, you have to wait until that command is finished if you want to enter another command.
-To solve this, you can make new windows and new connections, but there is another solution.</p>
+To solve this, you can make new windows and new connections, but there is another solution.

 <!-- wp:paragraph -->
 <p>You can start the command you will give first, in the background.
-For example, if you want to start a long copy process in the background and deal with other tasks, it will be sufficient to put an &amp; sign at the end of the command.</p>
+For example, if you want to start a long copy process in the background and deal with other tasks, it will be sufficient to put an &amp; sign at the end of the command.

 <!-- wp:code -->